-An employee may cancel his or her revoke their authorization for payroll deduction of dues/fees payments to the Union by written notice to the Employer and the Unionin accordance with the terms and conditions of the signed membership card.
-If possible, the cancellation may become Every effort will be made to end the deduction effective on the first payroll, but will become effective no and not later than the second payroll after receipt of the notice.
-However, the cancellation may cause the employee to be terminated, subject to Section 41.3.D, above.by the Employer of confirmation from the Union that the terms of the employee's signed membership card regarding dues deduction have been met.
+An employee may revoke their authorization for payroll deduction payments to the Union by written notice to the Employer and the Union in accordance with the terms and conditions of the signed membership card.
+Every effort will be made to end the deduction effective on the first payroll, and not later than the second payroll after receipt by the Employer of confirmation from the Union that the terms of the employee's signed membership card regarding dues deduction revocation have been met.